Fall of History

 The story of the North-West Front (from an Austro-Hungarian perspective that would be the campaign against the Russians in Galicia and southern Poland) remains a complex story that encapsulates the reasons for Austria-Hungary’s final military collapse.
 Most English-language histories quickly pass over the campaigns; a very recent book that supposedly covers it in more depth simply assigns every failure to some sort of deep-seated racial stupidity on the part of all Austrians, compounded by greed, lust and general laziness.

-Once you’re deeply read on the topic, like most things it turns out to be a whole lot less simple than it looks.
+Once you’re deeply read on the topic (actually deeply-read, not message-board-buffoon deeply read), like most things it turns out to be a whole lot less simple than it looks.
 The army that Austria-Hungary sent to war in 1914 lacked many things: modern artillery, numbers of troops proportionate to the monarchy’s population, a realistic tactical doctrine, a competent high command and countless others.
 And most of that army had perished by the end of the year.
 Yet somehow the ramshackle Empire found the means and the will to build a new, modern army in the midst of wartime.

 Wargames are by no means the equivalent of a fully-realized historical monograph; for one thing, game designers rarely have the training to make use of primary source documents (which is a lot tougher than it sounds, as the primary documents usually have no context to give them meaning).
 There are a very rare handful that reflect very good secondary research subjected to careful, informed analysis and an even tinier handful that make real use of archival documents and do it well (my friend Dave Powell would be one shining example).
 For the most part, the historical research and analysis in wargames is pretty superficial, and often that’s sufficient to produce an enjoyable game with a veneer of historical simulation.